reproducible-reporting/.github/profile/README.md

    archives datasets and keeps track of dependencies between all these steps.
    Technicalities that would otherwise discourage good practices are automated (and imposed) by RepRepBuild.

+Check out the [documentation](https://github.com/reproducible-reporting/templates/blob/main/DOCUMENTATION.md) if you want to get started.